 Natural Remedies to Cure Constipation

 Use Food as Medicine to Cure Constipation

-- Strictly limit offending foods: all grains (including whole grains), gluten, dairy, corn, soy and sugar, which are very difficult on digestion and culprits that trigger constipation and weaken the intestinal wall.
+- Strictly limit offending inflammatory foods: all grains (including whole grains), gluten, dairy, corn, soy and sugar, which are very difficult on digestion and culprits that trigger constipation and weaken the intestinal wall.
 Cutting out gluten, grains and sugar intake will slash colon cancer risk, improve digestion and bowel function, and improve your health in a wide variety of other ways as well.

 - Avoid all processed factory-farmed frankenmeats.
 Remember, you eat what the animal ate!

-- Eat more healthy fats.
+- Include healthy fats.
 The intestinal cell walls are made up of fat and need healthy fats to function well.
 Healthy fats such as organic extra virgin olive oil, avocado, pastured butter, ghee, coconut oil, macadamia oil and fatty fish help to lubricate the bowels and move waste through the colon.

 - Include grass-fed, pasture-raised butter.
 Butyric acid found in butter is a short-chain fatty acid produced by friendly colon bacteria from fully digested fiber.
-Without enough butyrate, your colon doesn’t do a very good job of resisting carcinogens or detoxing.

 - One tablespoon sesame oil taken before bedtime.